-[1] At the outset of the hearing, the Complainant requested that the objection to the composition of the Board be carried forward from October 9, 2012, when roll number 4313524 was originally to have been heard.
-The Preliminary Matter, as framed in that preliminary decision, was as follows:
+[1] At the outset of the hearing, the Complainant requested that the objection to the composition of the Board be carried forward from roll number 4313524.
+The Preliminary Matter, as framed in that decision, was as follows:

 Should the current Presiding Officer (the "Presiding Officer") step down on the basis of an allegation of bias brought forward by the Complainant?
 On what grounds should a Board member step down when an allegation of bias is raised?